celo-org/celo-l2-node-docker-compose/README.md

 ### Disable monitor-only mode

-The challenger runs in _monitor-only_ mode per default.
-This means that detected mismatches in the L2 output-root do not cause a `challenge()` transaction to be submitted to the dispute-game contracts, but this mistmatch is logged with a warning log message.
+The challenger runs in _monitor-only_ mode by default.
+This means that detected mismatches in the L2 state root do not cause a `challenge()` transaction to be submitted to the dispute game contracts, but this mismatch is logged with a warning log message.
+No on-chain transactions are sent in monitor-only mode.

 If you want to disable this mode, you can modify the `.env` file: